 With a nationwide network of approximately 2,000 authorized Yamaha Marine dealers, there's sure to be one nearby that can help.
 If you choose to do the maintenance yourself, your local dealer has the Genuine Yamaha and Yamalube products, parts and materials you'll need.
 Or they can do much of your maintenance for you.
 They have access to all of the maintenance schedules and proper materials for Yamaha outboards, and the experience and the tools to do the job right.
 Either way, Yamaha has you covered.

-NOTE: All the Yamaha Genuine or Yamalube products in this booklet are available through your local authorized Yamaha Marine dealer.
-More information can be found at YamahaOutboards.com/Maintenance-Matters.
+Note: All the items in this catalog are available through your local authorized Yamaha Marine dealer.
+More information can be found at Maintenance.YamahaOutboards.com.